Operator for Kubernetes

 and ES_USERNAME

 .
-Created by kubectl create secret generic jaeger-secret --from-literal=ES_PASSWORD=changeme --from-literal=ES_USERNAME=elastic
+Created by kubectl create secret generic jaeger-secret --from-literal=ES_PASSWORD=password --from-literal=ES_USERNAME=elastic

 <5> Volume mounts and volumes which are mounted into all storage components.